-Arena Commander, a game mode in the Star Citizen Alpha, offers the smoothest gameplay, with single player, co-op or player vs. player combat using a variety of ships.
-The Universe, located in the Crusader star system, has the most features and is closest to the "final" Star Citizen, but has the most bugs, stability issues, and frame rate problems.
+Arena Commander, a game mode in the Star Citizen Alpha, offers the smoothest gameplay, with single player, co-op, or player vs. player combat using a variety of ships.
+CIG provides an Arena Commander FAQ.
+The Persistent Universe, located in the Stanton system, has the most features and is closest to the "final" Star Citizen, but has the most bugs, stability issues, and frame rate problems.

 Will my PC run Star Citizen?
 Why am I getting low frame rates?

-There are no current official requirements for running Star Citizen.
+The official requirements for running Star Citizen, at the time of writing, are given here.
+They may change during the development.
 A community guide can be found Here to figure out if your PC/laptop can run the game.

 How can I help bug test the game?